gruener-campus-malchow/S4V3TC/README.md

-...a school project for a wifi-authenticated door
+... a school project for a door with wifi-authentication instead of a physical key